bateller/martinfitzpatrick.name/content/bioinformatics/gpml2svg-released.md

 In order to add support for GPML pathways (and later KEGG) in [MetaPath][metapath-github] I needed a way to get SVG rendered versions of marked up pathways.
 The SVG available on WikiPathways is good but doesn't have support for external links (XRef), node identifiers/CSS (to apply transition/style effects to particular nodes).
 I also ideally wanted a solution that didn't rely on an internet connection to get at, and which would allow users to import GPML files directly.
 I saw there was a PHP-based tool for converting GPML to SVG but that it was incomplete.
 So I set about seeing if I could write a command-line renderer in Python: and `gpml2svg` is the result of doing exactly that.

 # Status
 'Quite functional'.
-The two images below show (1) stock SVG available on WikiPathways and (2) output from a given GPML file using gpml2svg.
+The two images below show (1) stock SVG available on WikiPathways

 ![WikiPathways](/static/images/software/gpml2svg_wikipathways.png)

+(2) output from a given GPML file using gpml2svg

 ![gpml2svg](/static/images/software/gpml2svg_gpml2svg.png)